Downsize these 3 areas and enjoy a simpler, slower, more intentional life — starting today!

 Keep in mind that downsizing most likely won’t change your life overnight… but eventually, you will start to see the unmistakable correlation between your efforts to downsize and your ability to enjoy a simpler, slower, more intentional life!

 It’s no surprise that decluttering is a key component to downsizing and simplifying!

 With less stuff to store, organize, pick up, clean around, and maintain, it’s no wonder so many people are jumping on the minimalist bandwagon these days!

-No matter how big or small your living space, you’ll enjoy that space more if you downsize your things to a manageable amount.
+No matter how big or small your living space, you’ll enjoy that space more if you downsize your things so everything has a home.

-Starting today, work a little decluttering time into your daily schedule and you’ll be amazed how much progress you’ll make over time.
+Starting today, work 15-20 minutes of decluttering time into your daily schedule and marvel at how much progress you’ll eventually make over time.

-- Will you realistically wear your business wardrobe now that you’ve changed jobs?
+- Will you realistically wear your business wardrobe now that you’re working from home?
 Or would you rather have more breathing room in your closet?

 - Can you even remember what’s inside all those storage bins?
 Or would you rather use this space in your basement/garage for a different purpose?